Skip to main content

 • emotional

-• “Boring story that consists only of dialogues fed to you by what sounds like AI-generated voices.”
+• “The story feels incredibly boring, relying solely on dialogues that seem to be fed to me by what sounds like AI-generated voices.”

 • grinding

-Reviews indicate that the grinding aspect of the game is perceived as tedious and unengaging, likening it to a lackluster version of Portal with simplistic puzzles and no compelling narrative.
-Players express frustration with the grind, noting that it detracts from the overall experience.
+Reviews indicate that the grinding aspect of the game is tedious and unengaging, likening it to a less interesting version of Portal with simplistic puzzles and a lack of narrative depth.
+Players express frustration with the grind, suggesting it detracts from the overall experience.

 • “It's like Portal if Portal wasn't interesting, had no story, had simple yet tedious puzzles, and was completely boring and lifeless.”